AlexAntony3/AlexDevPath/README.md

 - As a staff member, I want to be able to edit any skills to the website. [#14](https://github.com/AlexAntony3/AlexDevPath/issues/14)
 - As a staff member, I want to be able to delete any skills to the website. [#23](https://github.com/AlexAntony3/AlexDevPath/issues/23)
 - As a staff member, I expect the interface to be simple to use. [#24](https://github.com/AlexAntony3/AlexDevPath/issues/24)
-- As a staff member, I want to be able to have full CRUD functioanlity for the education section.
+- As a staff member, I want to be able to have full CRUD functioanlity for the education section. [#52](https://github.com/AlexAntony3/AlexDevPath/issues/52)
-- As a staff member, I want to be able to have full CRUD functioanlity for the Experience section.
+- As a staff member, I want to be able to have full CRUD functioanlity for the Experience section. [#53](https://github.com/AlexAntony3/AlexDevPath/issues/53)
-- As a staff member, I want to be able to have edit functioanlity for the about section.
+- As a staff member, I want to be able to have edit functioanlity for the about section. [#54](https://github.com/AlexAntony3/AlexDevPath/issues/54)

 ### Developer Goals

 - The site should restrict users from entering invalid data into forms
-- The form must contain placeholder text in all fields to make it easier for the user to use. [#12](https://github.com/AlexAntony3/AlexDevPath/issues/12)
+- The form must contain placeholder text in all fields to make it easier for the user to use.
 - A notification must appear when a user has logged out.
-- The website is viable and accessible on all browsers.#
+- The website is viable and accessible on all browsers.
 - The website attractive and different when compared to other portfolio websites to make it stand out.
 - The website is responsive to multiple different size screens.